Shanxi architecture: Yuan architecture

-Yuan Buddhist temples and Taoist palaces in southern Shanxi have world-renowned dry fresco paintings.
-It's mostly because of the painting school led by Zhu Haogu.
+Yuan Buddhist temples and Taoist palaces in southern Shanxi have world-renowned sculptures and dry fresco paintings.
+These dry fresco paintings are mostly the works of the painting school led by Zhu Haogu.
 This painting school with many famous painters was very active in southern Shanxi during that historic time.

+Fucheng Jade Emperor Temple in Jincheng has a phenomenal collection of twenty-eight personified constellations statues by sculptors in the Yuan dynasty.

 Yongle Palace in Yuncheng has preserved dry fresco murals in unparalleled integrity in China.
 The palace is one of "Three Great Ancestral Courts" of the Quanzhen School of Taoism.
 The "Homage to the First Principle" (Chaoyuan tu) on the walls of the Yongle Palace are the largest mural paintings of Yuan dynasty in China.

 Some of these Shanxi mural paintings are now preserved in western museums.
 For example, Paradise of Bhaisajyaguru was originally housed in Guangsheng Lower Monastery, now in Metropolitan Museum of Art, New York, United States; Homage to the First Principle, which depicts a procession of Daoist deities and their celestial attendants, sometimes referred to as Chaoyuan tu or the ‘Heavenly Court’, similarly in style as those found in the Yongle Palace, was originally housed in Wansheng Guan in Linfen (then-named Pingyang Fu (平阳府)).
 Paradise of Maitreya was originally housed in the Xinghua Temple of Xiaoning, Jishan County, Shanxi.
 Both paintings are now in the Royal Ontario Museum (ROM) of Toronto, Canada.
 However, the Wansheng Guan and the Xinghua Temple were both completely destroyed during the tumultuous second world war and Chinese civil war periods.
 Some of the fresco paintings are preserved.

 Longshan Grottoes in Taiyuan is the only grottoes site dedicated for Taoism in China.